-Correlating physician supply and demand: Medical Staff Development Planning
+Correlating provider supply and demand: Medical Staff Development Planning

-A significant part of the growth and success of a hospital is dependent upon the right mix of physicians and specialists.
+A significant part of the growth and success of a hospital is dependent upon the right mix of primary care providers and specialists.
 However, the demand for these professionals greatly outweighs the supply.
-As the physician workforce ages, hospitals are forced to compete for the recruitment of new talent.
-And to add to the complexity, hospitals must contend with Stark and IRS regulations regarding recruitment of new physicians.
-Without strategic analysis and careful planning, physician recruitment programs may become stagnant and the hospitals will suffer.
+As the provider workforce ages, hospitals are forced to compete for the recruitment of new talent.
+To add to the complexity, hospitals must contend with Stark and IRS regulations regarding recruitment of new providers.
+Without strategic analysis and careful planning, provider recruitment programs may become stagnant and the hospitals will suffer.
 This is where Medical Staff Development Planning from Community Hospital Corporation (CHC) can help.

-Community Hospital Consulting (CHC Consulting), the management and consulting arm of CHC, creates a medical staff development plan to meet regulatory requirements by determining the number of physicians needed in the community for each specialty.
-The plan also builds in transition planning based on medical staff composition factors such as specialty and age of each physician.
+Community Hospital Consulting (CHC Consulting), the management and consulting arm of CHC, creates a medical staff development plan to meet regulatory requirements by determining the number of providers needed in the community for each specialty.
+The plan also builds in transition planning based on medical staff composition factors such as specialty and age of each provider.

-Correlating physician supply and specialties with market demand and conditions allows CHC to effectively support hospital leadership in its physician recruitment and retention efforts.
+Correlating provider supply and specialties with market demand and conditions allows CHC Consulting to effectively support hospital leadership in its physician recruitment and retention efforts.

 CHC Consulting Medical Staff Development Planning encompasses the following components:

 - Analysis of primary and secondary service areas